 In 2023, Samsung Electronics faced a significant security incident when employees inadvertently leaked confidential company information through ChatGPT.
 Engineers from Samsung's semiconductor division used ChatGPT to help debug and optimize source code.
 Unknowingly, they entered sensitive data, including proprietary source code and internal meeting notes, into the AI tool.

 Since ChatGPT retains user inputs to refine its responses, this action risked exposing Samsung's trade secrets to external parties.
-This event shows why companies need stringent data-handling policies and employee training on how to use AI tools in corporate environments.
+This incident shows why companies need stringent data handling policies and employee training on how to use AI tools in work environments.

 AI-powered phishing campaigns

-A study highlighted by Harvard Business Review revealed that 60 % of participants were deceived by AI-crafted phishing messages, a success rate comparable to those created by people.
-This trend highlights the escalating challenge enterprises face in protecting employees from such deceptive tactics.
+A study highlighted by the Harvard Business Review revealed that 60 % of participants were deceived by AI-crafted phishing messages—a success rate comparable to those created by people.
+This shows that enterprises face challenges in protecting their employees from such tactics.

 Best practices for safely using ChatGPT in enterprises